 Today I found the Nashua Mall.
-Easy peasy.
-Someone should point out the differnce between Nashua Drive and Nashua Street to google maps.
+Easy-peasy.
+Someone should point out the difference between Nashua Drive and Nashua Street to google maps.
 Anyway, the concept of a “mall” here differs from my Southwestern concept of “mall.”

-I anticipated a large indoor collection of stores, much like the Pheasant Lane Mall (you know, like Simon malls), but instead I found a cluster of seperate outdoor buildings bordered by a huge parking lot.
-Totally cool, but not what I was expecting.
+I anticipated a large indoor collection of stores, much like the Pheasant Lane Mall (you know, like Simon malls), but instead I found a cluster of separate outdoor buildings bordered by a huge parking lot.
+Cool, but not what I was expecting.

 After the mall trip, I detoured to Lincoln Park for a little outing.
-I met another mother, my age (yay!) with a little boy Tyoma’s age.
-Tyoma was a good head taller than her son, James, and T seemed like a sumo wrestler compared to J’s petite frame, but the little guy had a killer grip.
-He grabbed Tyoma’s fingers and squeezed so hard that James’ knuckles turned white.
-Tyoma was more astonished than hurt, and James looked rather placid, as if his superior knowledge of other kids was worth the ten pounds Tyoma had on him.
-I really liked Amy, who gave me her contact info and a few recommendations for daycare.
+I met another mother, my age (yay!) with a little boy Liev’s age.
+Liev was a good head taller than her son, James, and T seemed like a sumo wrestler compared to J’s petite frame, but the little guy had a killer grip.
+He grabbed Liev’s fingers and squeezed so hard that James’ knuckles turned white.
+Liev was more astonished than hurt, and James looked rather placid as if his superior knowledge of other kids was worth the ten pounds Liev had on him.
+I liked Amy, who gave me her contact info and a few recommendations for daycare.
 Cool.